 – If it isn’t a clear yes, then it is a clear no.

-– If you make one strategic decision correctly, then the 1,000 other decisions will be done right.
+– If you make one strategic decision correctly, the 1,000 other decisions will be made right.

 – Ask yourself this: “If I didn’t already own this, how much would I spend to buy this?”

-– When you stop trying to say yes to everyone, to please everyone, to trying to do it all, you will be able to contribute your undivided time and energy towards what matters.
+– When you stop trying to say yes to everyone, to please everyone, and to do it all, you will be able to contribute your undivided time and energy towards what matters.

 – Strive to live a life that has fewer but better things.

-– Just because you are invited does not mean that you are bound to attend.
+– Just because you are invited does not mean you are bound to attend.

 – Carefree time is the best way to stimulate careful, logical reasoning and unbound exploration of the mind.